 Description: Wrapper for <files> elements that specify well points that should be discarded.

-Argument: <files> elements.
+Argument: <files> elements Default

-17.3.4.1 <files>

-Description: The well points that should be excluded if found in the zone logs.
-This element can be repeated in order to import different files in different locations.
-See Table 6.2 on page 31 for details on file format.

-Any valid path relative to <input-directory>.
+- Description: Names of input files with well points.
+Supported formats are described in Section 6.3.2.
+This element can be repeated in order to import different files in different locations. - Argument: Any valid path relative to <input-directory>.
 Wild cards () are supported.